-PPs practice at Level 6 of the NHS Career Framework and are specialist paramedics.
-Specialist Paramedics

-(Urgent & Emergency Care) have a higher level of education and training and have an enhanced scope of practice, focusing on patients with urgent and emergency care needs.
+PPs practice at Level 6 of the NHS Career Framework and are specialist practitioners.
+Specialist Paramedics and (Urgent & Emergency Care) have a higher level of education and training and have an enhanced scope of practice, focusing on patients with urgent and emergency care needs.

-PPs will uphold all aspects of their basic level paramedic practice, as well as maintaining their specialist skills.
+PPs will uphold all aspects of their basic level practice, as well as maintaining their specialist skills.